-Back when I first started using crimp terminals, almost everything I built made use of cheap (often off-brand) Tin plated terminals.
-Why waste money on gold plated terminals when Tin plated terminals work just fine?
+Back when I first started using crimp terminals, almost everything I built made use of cheap no-brand terminals with no particular care as to what they were plated with (not that it was ever specified anyway).
+Why waste money on name brand terminals when no-brand terminals work just fine?

 If you are not on a tight budget, and building something that has to be reliable, and last – go straight for manufacturer original gold plated terminals.
 If buying Molex: 0.38µm “Selective” plated terminals are good enough (unless your creation is a life support system, or going to the moon).

 Alternatively, if you don’t want to stump up for gold plated terminals – Tin plated terminals from known brands i.e. Molex / TE/ Amphenol / JST will last a lot longer than no-brand terminals.